National Industrial Capital Allocation 2026

 Bulk distribution (500K+ SF): Best risk-adjusted in Tier 1 coastal where supply scarcity provides the underwriting floor.
 Tier 2 excess spec means that large-bay product in Savannah outer-ring, Nashville suburban, and DFW southwestern submarkets requires explicit bulk demand assumptions before underwriting lease-up.
 Avoid spec large-bay in Tier 3 distribution hubs currently digesting pipeline.

-Light industrial and flex (15–75K SF): Chronically undersupplied in infill locations across most major markets.
-Highest rent per SF by product type, smallest tenant concentration risk, and lowest new supply exposure because small-bay spec economics rarely pencil in today's construction cost environment.
+Light industrial and flex (15–75K SF): Often undersupplied in infill locations, especially where small-bay spec economics rarely pencil in today's construction cost environment.
+The thesis is strongest in supply-constrained urban and inner-ring nodes across Chicago O'Hare, LA, NJ, and South Florida where rent, tenant-depth, and replacement-cost evidence is preserved.
 See Light Industrial and Last-Mile Underwriting.
-Best-in-class opportunity in supply-constrained urban and inner-ring industrial nodes across Chicago O'Hare, LA, NJ, and South Florida.

 Capital Structure Themes

 Development financing: Construction loan availability tightened sharply through 2023 and 2024 as industrial vacancy normalized and lenders pulled back from spec industrial.
-BTS structures with creditworthy tenants remain financeable — the Wells Fargo $150M acquisition loan for the Dalfen/Investcorp 19-asset portfolio (April 2026) at approximately 72% LTV confirms that conventional bank capital is available for quality industrial platforms.
-Speculative construction is nearly frozen outside Tier 1 coastal markets where land scarcity justifies the risk.
+BTS structures with creditworthy tenants remain financeable.
+The Wells Fargo $150M acquisition loan for the Dalfen/Investcorp 19-asset, 1.38M SF portfolio across four markets confirms that conventional bank capital is available for quality industrial platforms, but the preserved source does not support a loan-to-value claim.
+Speculative construction is constrained outside Tier 1 coastal markets where land scarcity justifies the risk.

-Acquisitions: Core industrial pricing has reset 15–25% from the 2021–2022 peak.
-Core-plus and value-add basis is more compelling now than at any point since the pre-2020 cycle.
-The Dalfen/Investcorp acquisition at pricing that the buyer described as not reflecting replacement cost or forward rent potential is the clearest institutional confirmation of this entry thesis.
+Acquisitions: Core industrial pricing has reset from the 2021-2022 peak in many markets, but this page does not preserve a uniform 15-25% price series.
+Core-plus and value-add basis can be more compelling where entry pricing sits below replacement cost and forward rent potential is source-supported.
+The Dalfen/Investcorp acquisition at pricing that the buyer described as not reflecting replacement cost or forward rent potential is an institutional confirmation of that entry thesis.

 Preferred equity and mezz: Filling the capital stack gap where senior construction debt pulled back.
 Relevant in Tier 2 development markets where sponsor equity requirements increased as senior leverage contracted.